 The peccary is similar in appearance to a pig but cannot be domesticated.
 When a fossil of the animal was discovered in Argentina in 1930, it was believed to have been extinct for thousands of years.
 However, in 1975 researchers found a live peccary in the Chaco region of Paraguay, and today there are 3,000 known animals.
-It turned out the indigenuos people of the Chaco region had known of its presence for years, but it had taken decades for scientists to learn it was still living.
-The chacoan peccary is still listed as endangered.
+It turned out the Indigenous people of the Chaco region had known of its presence for years, but it had taken decades for scientists to learn it was still living.
+The Chacoan peccary is still listed as endangered.

 8. Bermuda Petrel

-Known as one of the most inspiring discoveries in the world of natural conservation, the Bermuda petrel was rediscovered after being presumed extinct for 330 years.
+Known as one of the most inspiring discoveries in the world of nature conservation, the Bermuda petrel was rediscovered after being presumed extinct for 330 years.
 The bird had not been seen since the 1620s before 18 nesting pairs were discovered in 1951 on remote islets in Castle Harbor.
-Centuries ago, the birds were so abundant explorers from Europe called Bermuda an island of demons and feared the mating calls of the birds would inspire sailors - but soon they discovered the birds' eggs were a reliable food source found easily in ground-level nesting sites.
+Centuries ago, the birds were so abundant explorers from Europe called Bermuda an island of demons and feared the mating calls of the birds would inspire sailors, but soon they discovered the birds' eggs were a reliable food source found easily in ground-level nesting sites.
 Soon afterwards domestic animals brought by European settlers also found the eggs and the population was devastated.

 Today, after half a century of work to manage nests and pests, the Bermuda petrel is slowly on the rise, with an estimated 250 birds in existence.